There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) explain blood cell production and interpret blood test results; (2) describe reactive, inherited and malignant haematological diseases; (3) collect blood, make and stain blood films and interpret normal and abnormal blood film morphology; (4) perform tests of haemostasis, interpret results and make diagnoses of haemostatic defects; (5) perform an integrated diagnostic assessment of neoplastic haematological disorders, and understand the role of morphology, immunophenotyping and genetic analyses in establishing an integrated diagnosis; (6) understand how blood is collected, tested and prepared into components for transfusion, thereby understanding the Australian regulatory framework; and (7) perform pre-transfusion ABO and Rh(D) grouping and select crossmatch compatible blood for a transfusion.
+- Students are able to (1) explain blood cell production and interpret blood test results; (2) describe reactive, inherited and malignant haematological diseases; (3) collect blood, make and stain blood films and interpret normal and abnormal blood film morphology; (4) perform tests of haemostasis, interpret results and make diagnoses of haemostatic defects; and (5) perform an integrated diagnostic assessment of neoplastic haematological disorders incorporating morphology, immunophenotyping and genetic analyses.

 - Indicative assessments in this unit are as follows: (1) reports; (2) written examinations; and (3) practical examinations.
 Further information is available in the unit outline.